Threaded Cable Chain Stitch

 Threaded Cable Chain step 6

-I designed this set of stitchers templates around a floral theme.
-With this set, you can combine petal and leaf shapes with the curved edges of the templates to create all sorts of floral and organic motifs and create hundreds of different patterns to embroider.
+With this set of stitchers templates, you can create your own floral-themed designs.
+You can easily combine petal and leaf shapes with the curved edges of the templates to create all sorts of floral and organic motifs.
+You will be able to create hundreds of different patterns to embroider.
 It is the ultimate mix-and-match fun for stitchers.

-The set comes with an e-book with instructions.
-It is filled with patterns and design suggestions.
-Use them to create and use as jumping-off spots for your own designs.
+The set comes with an e-book with instructions and is filled with patterns and designs that you can create and use as jumping-off spots for your own designs.

-They are available now in our shop here
+They are available now in the shop here

 Enjoy your stitching!